ClaesClaes/Arduino-ESP32-BLE-OTA-iOS-SwiftUI/README.md

 # Arduino-ESP32-BLE-OTA-iOS-SwiftUI

+*** Please use this (https://github.com/ClaesClaes/Arduino-ESP32-NimBLE-OTA-iOS-SwiftUI) NEW and improved repository instead.
+It uses NimBLE BLE stack for superior memory footprint.
+The iOS app also contains more features ******

 Arduino example for BLE OTA on a ESP32 using an iOS app

 This is a demo on how to upload firmware (.bin file) from an iOS app to an ESP32.